 Big Top Baseball Announces Organizational Award Winners

 Big Top Baseball, who was recently awarded Organization of the Year by BallparkDigest.com, employs over 30 full-time employees and annually hires over 50 interns and 500 part-time employees.
-Big Top Baseball has become a destination for people looking to start a career in sports.
+Big Top Baseball has become a destination for young people looking to pursue a career in sports.

 Executive of the Year – John Fanta

 John Fanta, General Manager of the Wisconsin Rapids Rafters, received the Executive of the Year award for Big Top Baseball.
 This award is given to the manager who most exemplifies the core values of the organization.
 “It was a great season in Wisconsin Rapids and I thank my staff for their hard work and the fans for all of their support,” said Fanta.

 In his first season as GM and fifth overall season with Big Top Baseball, the Rafters drew 47,631 fans which was the second highest overall attendance in the team's history and ranked 17th-best among all summer collegiate teams in the country.
 “It has been a pleasure working with the entire Big Top Baseball organization and all of the great people that work tirelessly to bring Northwoods League baseball to our respective communities.
 I am humbled to receive this award,” said Fanta.
 He was previously the Assistant General Manager of the Rafters for four years.

 Before joining the Rafters, Fanta spent two summers as an intern for the La Crosse Loggers, overseeing a ticket sales operation that annually ranks second in the nation for summer collegiate baseball.

 Fanta received his bachelor's degree in Sport Management and Business Administration from the University of Wisconsin – La Crosse in 2009.
 He is originally from Viroqua, Wisconsin and currently resides in Wisconsin Rapids.